bahelit/funky-farm-me/content/en/post/home-network.md

 Most home networks will consist of one connection to the WAN (internet) that all the devices in the local network, aka the [LAN](https://en.wikipedia.org/wiki/Local_area_network) use to access the internet.
 The [WAN](https://en.wikipedia.org/wiki/Wide_area_network) connection comes from the [modem](https://en.wikipedia.org/wiki/Modem) which handles talking to the internet service provider (Comcast, Spectrum, StarLink).
-Most internet service providers will "provide" (rent) a modem and that modem my include a [router](https://en.wikipedia.org/wiki/Residential_gateway).
+Most internet service providers will "provide" (rent) a modem and that modem may include a [router](https://en.wikipedia.org/wiki/Residential_gateway).
 The LAN connections are managed by the router, all the devices talk to the router, wired or Wi-Fi and the requests for the internet get "routed" through the modem to access the internet.